 Being clear about the work to be done helps in two ways.
 First, by communica-ting this purpose to the participants at the outset you reduce the chance that they are assuming something different might happen.
 For instance, if you are planning a meeting for people to share viewpoints, but some come to the meeting thinking there will be a decision made, you will have people working at cross purposes during the conversation.
-Letting everyone know at the beginning of the session that the purpose of the conversation is to hear all the views in the room will remove the fantasy that there will be some unanimous decision by the end of the meeting.
+Letting everyone know at the beginning of the session that the purpose of the conversation is to hear all viewpoints will remove the fantasy that there will be some unanimous decision by the end of the meeting.

 A Battle of Messages (Argument) or a Learning Conversation

-One of the best analyses of the differences between a healthy and unhealthy conversation comes from the 1999 book Difficult Conversations: How to Discuss What Matters Most.
+One of the best analyses of the differences between a healthy and unhealthy conversation comes from the 1999 [updated and expanded in 2010] book Difficult Conversations: How to Discuss What Matters Most.
 In it the authors point out that every conversation, especially those about important matters, have three levels: a) the topic or subject (or the “what happened?” conversation); b) the emotion level (what feelings does this conversation evoke in each person?); and c) the identity level (what the outcome of the conversation means for each participant’s identity and sense of meaning).

 In addition, the authors point out that in discussions where significant differences are present, there are two types of conversations: a “battle of messages” (or argument) and a “learning conversation.”
 Here is a chart that identifies contrasting assumptions and goals for the two types of conversation on the three levels (adapted from the chart on pp. 18 & 19 of Difficult Conversations).

 LEVELS OF CONVERSATION A BATTLE OF MESSAGES (AN ARGUMENT) A LEARNING CONVERSATION

 THE SUBJECT LEVEL

-Challenge: the topic is more complex than either side fully understands
+Challenge: the topic is more complex than either side fully understands.

-Assumption: I know all I need to know about the subject or incident
+Assumption: I know all I need to know about the subject or incident.

-Goal: Persuade them that I am right (and they are wrong)
+Goal: Persuade them that I am right (and they are wrong).

-Assumption: I know what the others’ real motives and assumptions are
+Assumption: I know what the others’ real motives and assumptions are.

-Goal: Get the others to see how misguided their motives and purposes are
+Goal: Get the others to see how misguided their motives and purposes are.

-Goal: explore each other’s stories and how we under-stand the issue/situation and why
+Goal: Explore each other’s stories and how we under-stand the issue/situation and why.

-Goal: Share what is at stake for me and listen to under-stand what is at stake for the other person
+Goal: Share what is at stake for me and listen to under-stand what is at stake for the other person.

 THE FEELING LEVEL

-Challenge: the issue is emotionally charged and it is difficult to know how to manage intense emotions
+Challenge: the issue is emotionally charged and it is difficult to know how to manage intense emotions.

-Assumption: Feelings are not very important for the conversation and maybe inappropriate to share
+Assumption: Feelings are not very important for the conversation and maybe inappropriate to share.

-Goal: try to avoid talking about personal feelings
+Goal: Try to avoid talking about personal feelings.

-Assumption: feelings are at the heart of the issue and are usually complex.
-I may have to work a bit to fully under-stand my feelings
+Assumption: Feelings are at the heart of the issue and are usually complex.
+I may have to work a bit to fully under-stand my feelings.

-Goal: acknowledge and address feelings (of all participants) without judgment
+Goal: Acknowledge and address feelings (of all participants) without judgment.

 THE IDENTITY LEVEL

-Challenge: The issue can feel threatening to our identity
+Challenge: The issue can feel threatening to our identity.

-Assumption: I am completely correct in my views
+Assumption: I am completely correct in my views.

-Goal: Protect myself from any painful insights that might threaten my identity
+Goal: Protect myself from any painful insights that might threaten my identity.

 Assumption: All participants have a lot at stake emotionally in the conversation.
 Each of us is complex, with some good and valid points and some not so valid.

-Thirdly, the planning team should think through what steps or stages of conversation will be most productive for its own community.
-In the At Table model, for instance, there were a number of parts to the workshop which were structured in such a way as to build upon the work done in the prior conversations.
-In our opening session, we acknowledged we needed to spend time getting to know each other and to find our common bonds as United Methodists.
+Third, the planning team should think through what steps or stages of conversation will be most productive for its own community.
+In the At Table model, for instance, there were a number of parts to the workshop which were structured in such a way as to build upon the work done in prior conversations.
+In our opening session, we acknowledged that we needed to spend time getting to know each other and to find our common bonds as United Methodists.
 This, then, allowed us to divide the larger group into smaller discussion groups for various conversations.

-At Table: United Methodists Seeking a Way Forward
+“At Table: United Methodists Seeking a Way Forward”

 Annotated Planning Document

-We’ve learned the answer to the question Can’t we all just get along? is, of course, no, we can’t—unless by “getting along” we mean “avoiding at all cost conversations around deeply held convictions and beliefs.”
+We’ve learned the answer to the question “Can’t we all just get along?” is, of course, no, we can’t—unless by “getting along” we mean “avoiding all conversations around deeply held convictions and beliefs.”

 We’re fairly sure there is theological truth in this, harkening back to the opening chapters of Genesis and continuing throughout the Old and New Testaments.
-We may be created in the image of God, but to say that we’ve strayed from what John Wesley called the perfect love of our Creator is …well, obvious.
+We may be created in the image of God, but to say that we’ve strayed from what John Wesley called the perfect love of our Creator is obvious.
 In the end, working through differences over things that matter—to us and to the church—is rarely easy.
 Careful and thoughtful preparation isn’t just important, it is essential.

 At Table: Comments and Guidelines

 Our work was done (and yours will be done) in the context of Christian life and faithfulness.
-Clearly, we began with worship.
+Therefore we began with worship.
 Aware that our group contained a diversity of beliefs on the particular issue at hand, we chose the texts, songs and litanies carefully, not with any position in mind, but with the conviction that worship reminds us that any work we do together is about being in the presence of and, as a body, listening to God.